 Proxy voting enables shareholders to vote on proposals influencing a company's operations including changes that are aimed at generating better financial outcomes, the election of directors, governance matters, and the remuneration of directors and executives.

 The Fund Trustee votes on all company resolutions of the Fund's Australian shares.
 The Trustee will vote on these resolutions through a combination of votes cast directly by the Trustee, and votes cast by Investment Managers on behalf of the Trustee.
 Where votes are cast by an Investment Manager on behalf of the Trustee, the Trustee ensures that its voting intentions are appropriately registered, including by overriding the voting instruction of the Investment Manager if required.

-The Trustee has appointed an independent proxy voting research adviser to assist in the overall review and assessment of voting obligations on all companies invested in by the Fund, and to provide voting recommendations and research on all the Trustee’s voting resolutions.
+The Trustee has appointed an independent proxy voting research adviser to assist in the overall review and assessment of voting obligations on all companies invested in by the Fund and to provide voting recommendations and research on all the Trustee's voting resolutions.

 The Trustee utilises the advice of the Investment Manager and the proxy voting research adviser in the process of making a decision on votes to be cast at a meeting of a company.
-A summary of the votes cast on all resolutions of Australian companies owned by the Fund for the relevant six month period are –
+A summary of the votes cast on all resolutions of Australian companies owned by the Fund for the relevant six month period is:

 - 1 July 2017 to 31 December 2017

 - 1 January 2017 to 30 June 2017

 - 1 July 2016 to 31 December 2016

 - 1 January 2016 - 30 June 2016